 Access may be restricted to members of the Cornell community.
 This restriction may be temporary or indefinite.
 Some collections have their own policies which prohibit this restriction.

-Access to the full text may be temporarily blocked (to any user) for an embargo period normally not to exceed 5 years.
+Access to the full text may be temporarily blocked (to any user) for an embargo period normally not to exceed two years.
 After the embargo period, the content will be openly accessible worldwide.

 Cornell Theses and Dissertations from the Graduate School: Access to the full text may be temporarily blocked (to any user) for an initial embargo period of up to two years, determined by the student at the time of submission.
 As the embargo date nears, students may request an extension of up to two additional years by contacting the eCommons Administrator.
 Two extensions are allowed; additional extensions require permission from the Graduate School.

 Requests to impose access restrictions should be addressed to the eCommons Administrator, and are accepted only from authors using their Cornell email address.

 Inquiries about use of material in eCommons should be directed to the author(s). eCommons administrators do not have the authority to grant permission to use content in eCommons.